DylanLawless/DylanLawless.github.io/_topic/precision_med/plof.md

 * 97% have frequencies of less than 1% and
 * 46% are singletons that are present in only one individual.

-The 46% is pretty suprising but the number of private variant per person is probably not extremely high.
+The 46% is pretty surprising but the number of private variant per person is probably not extremely high.
-In clinical exomes we usually expect appoximately $<$100 novel variants compared to the _in-house sequence database_.
+In clinical exomes we usually expect approximately $<$100 novel variants compared to the _in-house sequence database_.
-We also expect aprrox. $<$10 de novo variants in the same sample if parents/family were also sequenced.
+We also expect aprrox. $<$10 _de novo_ variants in the same sample if parents/family were also sequenced.
 The number will be much larger for non-coding genome, but since SNVs will be largely non-interpretable it is currently ignored for clinical diagnosis.

 A notable class of variants is the